Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Discussion and Implications

 \section{Discussion and Implications}

 This section reflects on our study’s findings from three perspectives.
-First, we discuss the broader conceptual implications for software dependencies, highlighting the paradigm shift from Software Dependencies 1.0 to Software Dependencies 2.0.
+First, we discuss the broader conceptual implications for software dependencies, focusing on the distinctions between Software Dependencies 1.0 and Software Dependencies 2.0.
 Next, we examine the maintenance challenges that arise from PTM dependencies, pipeline complexity, and multi-model interactions in ML-enabled systems.
 Finally, we outline actionable implications for key ML stakeholders, including researchers, developers, PTM hub providers, and MLOps platform providers.